Australian Cinema > types >

 Pork Pie (Matt Murphy, 2017) remake of Goodbye Pork Pie; road movie; NZ

-Prime Mover (David Caesar, 2009) main character Mendo is a trucker
+Prime Mover (David Caesar, 2009) main character played by Mendo is a trucker

 Pure Shit (Bert Deling, 1976) driving around Melbourne trying to find good smack